abhiabhi94/django-flag-app/docs/introduction.rst

 Use template tag
 `````````````````

 If you want to use web API, this step is not required.
-See further instructions at `Web API`_.
+See further instructions at :ref:`API Actions`.

-:: _Web API: ./docs/webAPI.rst

 ``render_flag_form`` tag requires 2 required positional arguments: